The business case for people engagement in sustainability

 I mentioned earlier that this study appears to be the first of its kind in the UK to deliver in-depth analysis of the business case for employee engagement through sustainability.
 In many respects, the dearth of detailed analysis on employee engagement made it challenging to devise a robust research and evaluation framework for our own activities.

 That’s why we would like to invite other business to join this business case too; to open your books and share the results of your own employee engagement activities and the measures you use to determine their success.
 By sharing data and evaluation frameworks, we hope to build a more comprehensive picture of why we should invest in engaging our people to deliver sustainability.

 Together, we hope to create a library of examples, case studies and toolkits, to help UK business realise the benefits of strategic people engagement, as well as the social and environmental benefits.

-If you are interested in finding out more, you can download the our business case report HERE.
 If you have further questions about the study, or you’d like to share your own employee engagement data, please contact email@example.com who’ll be happy to discuss this opportunity.